-Investments of debt service reserves, construction funds, and other nonoperating funds ("core funds") shall have a term appropriate to the need for funds and in accordance with debt covenants, shall not exceed five (5) years.
-Longer term maturities require School Board approval prior to the purchase of the investments.
+Investments of reserves and other non-current operating funds ("core funds" or "Surplus Fund") shall have a term appropriate to the need for funds and in accordance with debt covenants, shall not exceed five and one-half (5.50) years.
+Longer-term maturities require School Board approval prior to the purchase of the investments.

-The maturities of the underlying securities of a repurchase agreement will follow the requirements of the Master Repurchase Agreement.
+The maturities of the underlying securities of a repurchase agreement will follow the requirements of the Securities Industry and Financial Markets Association (SIFMA) Master Repurchase Agreement.